skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 $\qquad \qquad \quad \ 0 = 0$

-Which equals the parametric description (of the solution set):
+Which equals the parametric description (of the solution set) below...

+### Parametric description of solution sets

+...example follow up:

 $$
 \begin{cases}